Contracts Management and Practice

 In a nutshell

 Quantity surveyors plan and manage the procurement and financial aspects of construction projects.
-With core skills ranging from managing construction contracts to leading project teams, their role is at the heart of the built environment.
-With an increasing focus on sustainability in construction, quantity surveying is fast-becoming a popular postgraduate study route.
+With great career prospects and the chance to build a broad skill set where you can manage projects and teams, quantity surveying is fast-becoming a popular postgraduate study choice.

-There are few better places in the UK to study quantity surveying.
-In 2019, Salford is once again ranked amongst the world top 100 centres for architecture and built environment study (QS 2019).
-Led by academics with industry experience, we're at the heart of the UK's largest property and construction market outside of London, with a host of local case studies and live projects to study.
+There are few better places in the UK to study the built environment.
+Located at the heart of the UK's largest property and construction market outside of London, our expert academic team can draw on close industry partnerships and live local case studies to enrich your learning experience.

 - Learn to organise and plan the procurement and financial management of construction projects

 - Be able to effectively manage and administer construction contracts

 - Lead and work effectively with project teams and communicate effectively in a variety of forms

 You're a knowledgeable construction or built environment professional looking to move into quantity surveying

 You're a graduate from a law, business or finance background looking to focus your skills in a new area

 You want to enhance your knowledge and gain specialism in quantity surveying with a recognised qualification